-7.3 Hearing on Issue of Lack of Responsibility
+Hearing on Issue of Lack of Responsibility

-- The issue of whether the child is not responsible for their conduct as a result of MI or ID shall be tried to the judge or the jury in the adjudication hearing.
+- The issue of whether the child is not responsible for their conduct as a result of MI or ID shall be tried to the judge or the jury as part of the adjudication hearing.
 Tex.
 Fam.
 Code § 55.51(c). - Lack of responsibility must be proven by a preponderance of the evidence.
 Tex.
 Fam.
-Code § 55.51(d). - The judge or jury must state in its findings or verdict whether the child is not responsible for their conduct due to MI or ID.
+Code § 55.51(d). - The judge or jury must make a specific finding in its verdict whether the child is not responsible for their conduct due to MI or ID.
 Tex.
 Fam.
-Code § 55.51(e). - If the case is tried to a jury, the verdict forms must contain a special issue for the jury to indicate whether the child lacked responsibility or did not lack responsibility. - Note: Because there is no statutory notice requirement for lack of responsibility, it can be raised by either party at any point during the adjudication phase.
+Code § 55.51(e).

+- o If the case is tried to a jury, the verdict forms must contain a special issue for the jury to indicate whether the child lacked responsibility or did not lack responsibility. - Note: Because there is no statutory notice requirement for lack of responsibility, it can be raised by either party at any point during the adjudication phase.

-7.4 Proceedings Following a Finding of Lack of Responsibility
+Proceedings Following a Finding of Lack of Responsibility

-Once the child has been found to lack responsibility, a temporary commitment of up to 90 days is required, provided that the child meets the commitment criteria under Subtitle C^{202} or D^{203} Title 7, Health and Safety Code.
+Once the child has been found to lack responsibility, temporary court-ordered services of up to 90 days are required, provided that the child meets the criteria under Section 55.05 or 55.06.
 Tex.
 Fam.
-Code § 55.52.
+Code § 55.52(a).